 As the principal teacher, he has been prominent in the spread of Vipassana in modern times.

-The Venerable Ledi Sayadaw was born in 1846 in Saing-pyin village, Dipeyin township, in the Shwebo district (currently Monywa district) of northern Burma.
+The Venerable Ledi Sayadaw was born in 1846 in Saing-pyin village, Dipeyin township in the Shwebo district (currently Monywa district) of northern Burma (nowadays called Myanmar.)
 His childhood name was Maung Tet Khaung.
-(Maung is the Burmese title for boys and young men, equivalent to master.
-Tet means climbing upward and Khaung means roof or summit.)
-It proved to be an appropriate name, since young Maung Tet Khaung, indeed, climbed to the summit in all his endeavors.
+(Maung is the Burmese title for boys and young men equivalent to "master."
+Tet means "climbing upward" and Khaung indicates "roof" or "summit.")
+It proved to be an appropriate name since young Maung Tet Khaung indeed climbed to the summit in all his endeavours.

-At the age of eight he began to study with his first teacher, U Nanda-dhaja Sayadaw, and he ordained as a samanera (novice) under the same Sayadaw at the age of fifteen.
-He was given the name Nana-dhaja (the banner of knowledge).
-His monastic education included Pali grammar and various texts from the Pali canon with a specialty in Abhidhammattha-sangaha, a commentary which serves as a guide to the Abhidhamma section of the canon.
+At the age of eight, he began to study with his first teacher U Nanda-dhaja Sayadaw1, and he ordained as a samanera (novice) under the same Sayadaw at the age of fifteen.
+He took the name Nana-dhaja (the banner of knowledge).
+His monastic education included Pali grammar and various texts from the Pali canon with a specialty in Abhidhammattha-sangaha, a commentary which serves as a guide to the Abhidhamma2 section of the canon.

-Later in life he wrote a somewhat controversial commentary on Abhidhammattha-sangaha, called Paramatttha-dipani (Manual of Ultimate Truth) in which he corrected certain mistakes he had found in the earlier and, at that time, accepted commentary on that work.
+Later in his life he wrote a somewhat controversial commentary on Abhidhammattha-sangaha, called Paramattha-dipani (Manual of Ultimate Truth), in which he corrected certain mistakes he had found in the earlier (and then accepted) commentary on that work.
 His corrections were eventually accepted by the bhikkhus and his work became the standard reference.

-When he was 18, Samanera Nana-dhaja briefly left the robes and returned to his life as a layman.
-He had become dissatisfied with his education, feeling it was too narrowly restricted to the Tipitaka.3 After about six months his first teacher and another influential teacher, Myinhtin Sayadaw, sent for him and tried to persuade him to return to the monastic life; but he refused.
+When he was eighteen, Samanera Nana-dhaja briefly left the robes and returned to his life as a layman.
+He had become dissatisfied with his education, feeling it was too narrrowly restricted to the Tipitaka3.
+After about six months his first teacher and another influential teacher, Myinhtin Sayadaw, sent for him and tried to persuade him to return to the monastic life; but he refused.

 Myinhtin Sayadaw suggested that he should at least continue with his education.
 The young Maung Tet Khaung was very bright and eager to learn, so he readily agreed to this suggestion.

-"Would you be interested in learning the Vedas, the ancient sacred writings of Hinduism?" asked Myinhtin Sayadaw.
+"Would you be interested in learning the Vedas (ancient sacred writings of Hinduism)?" asked Myinhtin Sayadaw.

 "Yes, venerable sir," answered Maung Tet Khaung.

 The brilliant Samanera Nana-dhaja, under the care of Gandhama Sayadaw, mastered the Vedas in eight months and continued his study of the Tipitaka.
-At the age of 20, on April 20, 1866, he took the higher ordination to become a bhikkhu under his old teacher U Nanda-dhaja Sayadaw, who became his preceptor (one who gives the precepts).
+At the age of twenty, on 20 April 1866, he took the higher ordination to become a bhikkhu under his old teacher U Nanda-dhaja Sayadaw, who became his preceptor (one who gives the precepts).

 In 1867, just prior to the monsoon retreat, Bhikkhu Nana-dhaja left his preceptor and the Monywa district where he had grown up, in order to continue his studies in Mandalay.

-At that time, during the reign of King Min Don Min who ruled from 1853-1878, Mandalay was the royal capital of Burma and the most important center of learning in the country.
-He studied under several of the leading Sayadaws and learned lay scholars as well.
-He resided primarily in the Maha-Jotikarama Monastery and studied with Ven.
-San-Kyaung Sayadaw, a teacher who is famous in Burma for translating the Visuddhimagga Path of Purification into Burmese.
+Mandalay was the royal capital of Burma at that time, during the rule of King Min Don Min (who ruled 1853-1878), and was the most important centre of learning in the country.
+He studied there under several of the leading Sayadaws and learned lay scholars as well.
+He resided primarily in the Maha-Jotikarama monastery and studied with Ven.
+San-Kyaung Sayadaw, a teacher who is famous in Myanmar for translating the Visuddhimagga (Path of Purification) into Burmese.

-During the time of his studies in Mandalay King Min Don Min sponsored the Fifth Council, calling bhikkhus from far and wide to recite and purify the Tipitika.
-The council was held in Mandalay in 1871 and the authenticated texts were carved into 729 marble slabs that stand today, each slab housed under a small pagoda surrounding the golden Kuthodaw Pagoda at the foot of Mandalay Hill.
+During his time in Mandalay, King Min Don Min sponsored the fifth council, calling bhikkhus from far and wide to recite and purify the Tipitaka.
+It was held in Mandalay in 1871 and the authenticated texts were carved into 729 marble slabs that stand today (each slab housed under a small pagoda) surrounding the larger golden Kuthodaw Pagoda at the foot of Mandalay hill.
 At this council, Bhikkhu Nana-dhaja helped in the editing and translating of the Abhidhamma texts.

-After eight years as a bhikkhu, having passed all his examinations, the Ven.
-Nana-dhaja was qualified as a teacher of introductory Pali at the Maha-Jotikarama Monastery where he had been studying.
+After eight years as a bhikkhu, having passed all his examinations, Ven.
+Nana-dhaja was qualified as a beginning Pali teacher at the San-Kyaung monastery (also known as the Maha-Jotikarama monastery) where he had been studying.

-For eight more years he remained there, teaching and continuing his own scholastic endeavors, until 1882 when he moved to Monywa.
-He was now 36 years old.
-At that time Monywa was a small district center on the east bank of the Chindwin River, which was renowned as a place where the teaching method included the entire Tipitika, rather than selected portions only.
+For eight more years he remained there, teaching and continuing his own scholastic endeavours, until 1882 when he moved to Monywa.
+He was now thirty-six years old.
+At that time Monywa was a small district centre on the east bank of the Chindwin River, which was renowned as a place where the teaching method included the entire Tipitaka, rather than just selected portions.

-To teach Pali to the bhikkhus and samaneras at Monywa, he came into town during the day, but in the evening he would cross to the west bank of the Chindwin River and spend the nights in meditation in a small vihara (monastery) on the side of Lak-pan-taung Mountain.
-Although we do not have any definitive information, it seems likely that this was the period when he began practicing Vipassana in the traditional Burmese way: with attention to Anapana (respiration) and vedana (sensation).
+While he was teaching Pali to the bhikkhus and samaneras at Monywa, his habit was to come to town during the day for his teaching duties.
+In the evening he would cross to the west bank of the Chindwin river and spend the nights in meditation in a small vihara (monastery) on the side of Lak-pan-taung mountain.
+Although we do not have any definitive information, it seems likely that this was the period when he began practicing Vipassana in the traditional Burmese fashion: with Anapana (respiration) and vedana (sensation).

-When he had been in the Ledi Forest Monastery for over ten years, his main scholastic works began to be published.
-The first was Paramattha-dipani (Manual of Ultimate Truth) mentioned above, published in 1897.
-His second book of this period was Nirutta-dipani, a book on Pali grammer.
-Because of these books he gained a reputation as one of the most learned bhikkhus in Burma.
+When he had been in the Ledi forest monastery for over ten years his main scholastic works began to be published.
+The first was Paramattha-Dipani (Manual of Ultimate Truth), mentioned above, published in 1897.
+His second book of this period was Nirutta Dipani, a book on Pali grammar.
+Because of these books he gained the reputation as one of the most learned bhikkhus in Burma.

-Though Ledi Sayadaw was based at the Ledi-tawya monastery, at times he traveled throughout Burma, teaching both meditation and scripture.
-He is, indeed, a rare example of a bhikkhu who was able to excel in pariyatti (the theory of Dhamma) as well as patipatti (the practice of Dhamma).
-It was during these trips throughout Burma that many of his published works were written.
-For example, he wrote the Paticca-samuppada-dipani in two days while traveling by boat from Mandalay to Prome.
-He had with him no reference books, but, because he had a thorough knowledge of the Tipiitaka, he needed none.
-In the Manuals of Buddhism there are 76 manuals, commentaries, essays, and so on, listed under his authorship, but even this is an incomplete list of his works.
+Though Ledi Sayadaw was based at the Ledi-tawya monastery, he travelled throughout Burma at times, teaching both meditation and scriptural courses.
+He is indeed a rare example of a bhikkhu who was able to excel in both pariyatti (the theory of Dhamma) as well as patipatti (the practice of Dhamma) in his life.
+It was during these trips up and down Burma that many of his published works were written.
+For example, he wrote the Paticca-samuppada Dipani in two days while travelling by boat from Mandalay to Prome.
+He had no reference books with him, but he had a thorough knowledge of the Tipitaka, so he needed none.
+In the Manuals of Buddhism there are seventy-six manuals (dipanis), commentaries, essays, and so on, listed under his authorship, but this is not a complete list of his works.

-In his travels around Burma, Ledi Sayadaw also discouraged the consumption of cow meat.
-He wrote a book called Go-mamsa-matika which urged people not to kill cows for food and encouraged a vegetarian diet.
+In his travels around Burma Ledi Sayadaw also discouraged the use of cow meat.
+He wrote one book called Go-mamsa-matika which urged people not to kill cows for food and promoted a vegetarian diet in general.

 It was during this period, just after the turn of the century, that the Ven.
 Ledi Sayadaw was first visited by U Po Thet who learned Vipassana from him and subsequently became one of the most well-known lay meditation teachers in Burma, and the teacher of Sayagyi U Ba Khin, Goenkaji's teacher.

-In the last years of his life the Ven.
-Ledi Sayadaw's eyesight began to fail him because of the years he had spent reading, studying and writing, often with poor illumination.
-At the age of 73 he became blind and devoted the remaining years of his life exclusively to meditating and teaching meditation.
-He died in 1923 at the age of 77 at Pyinmana, between Mandalay and Rangoon, in one of the many monasteries that had been founded in his name as a result of his travels and teaching all over Burma.
+In the last years of his life Ven.
+Ledi Sayadaw's eyesight failed him because of the years he had spent reading, studying and writing, often with poor illumination.
+At the age of seventy-three he went blind and devoted the remaining years of his life exclusively to meditation and teaching meditation.
+He died in 1923 at the age of seventy-seven at Pyinmana, between Mandalay and Rangoon (now Yangon), in one of many monasteries that had been founded in his name as a result of his travels and teaching all over Burma.

-The Venerable Ledi Sayadaw was perhaps the most outstanding Buddhist figure of his age.
-All who have come in contact with the path of Dhamma in recent years owe a great debt of gratitude to to this scholarly, saintly monk who was instrumental in reviving the traditional practice of Vipassana, making it more available for renunciates and lay people alike.
-In addition to this most important aspect of his teaching, his concise, clear and extensive scholarly work served to clarify the experiential aspect of Dhamma.
+The Venerable Ledi Sayadaw was perhaps the outstanding Buddhist figure of his age.
+All who have come into contact with the path of Dhamma in recent years owe a great debt of gratitude to this scholarly, saintly monk who was instrumental in re-enlivening the traditional practice of Vipassana, making it more available for renunciates and lay people alike.
+In addition to this most important aspect of his teaching his concise, clear and extensive scholarly work served to clarify the experiential aspect of Dhamma.